 Faith is the former Head Coach of Lassiter High School for the past twelve years.
 Faith stepped down as the head coach this year to concentrate on her administrative position in the school system.
 During her time at Lassiter, Faith served as the Head Junior Varsity Coach for four years and then was promoted to the Varsity Head Coach position.
 The Trojans were State Semi-Finalists in 2008 and 2009 and State-Runner Up in 2010.
 Faith was named Cobb County Women's Lacrosse Coach of the Year in 2008, 2009 & 2010.
 Faith grew up in North Carolina where she lettered in five sports in high school.
 She attended Western Carolina University on a golf scholarship and is a Speech-Language Pathologist with the Cobb County School District.

 Kylar began her lacrosse career at Sprayberry High School where she played varisty for three years.
 She went on to play Division 1 lacrosse at Kennesaw State University for two years as a center midfielder.
 During that time she was named to the Atlantic Sun All- Academic Team her sophomore year.
 Her junior and senior years she played KSU Club Lacrosse and will graduate in the fall with a Business Degree in both Finance and Economics.
 Kylar has GHSA Community Coach Certification, US Lacrosse Level One Certification, and Positive Coaching Alliance Certification.
-She has coaches youth lacrosse from U9 through U15 for three year at the Marietta Athletic Club; high school lacrosse for two years at the Walker School; and JV Lacrosse at Kell High School for one year.
-This will be her first season coaching for Hotlanta.
+She has coached youth lacrosse from U9 through U15 for three year at the Marietta Athletic Club; high school lacrosse for two years at the Walker School; and JV Lacrosse at Kell High School for one year.
+SHe is currently the Head Coach at Life University.
+This will be her third season coaching for Hotlanta.

 Lauren graduated in 2009 from Harrison High School where she lettered as a four year student athlete as a midfielder.
 Lauren went on to play Division 1 lacrosse at Fresno State in California.
 Lauren played all four years at Fresno State as a starting attack player.
 College accomplishments include IWLCA Academic All-American, Scholar Athlete - Mountain Pacific Sports Federation and IWLCA Community Service Awareness Award.
 In 2013, Lauren was a Local Development Officer for English Lacrosse, based in Newcastle England and was the Head Women's Lacrosse Coach at Northumbria University, as well as the Assistant Women's Lacrosse Coach at Newcastle University.
 Lauren was a coach and member of the Newcastle Knights Club Team.
 She was a Level 2 FIL coach certified and Level 2 FIL umpire certified.
 Lauren received her Master's at Aubirn University while coaching their club team.
 Currently, she is the community coach for Centennial High School.